Coronavirus (COVID-19) impact on World Vision operations

 In support of public health recommendations outlined by the World Health Organization, some sponsorship program activities have been temporarily suspended due to COVID-19.
 Activities may include sponsor queries and correspondence, sponsor visits, gift notifications and gift deliveries.
 These temporary suspensions may affect the information you receive from us in the coming weeks and months.
 Learn more

-Zimbabwe continues to face extremely high unemployment rates, with a resulting 72 per cent of the population living in poverty.
-Families often run out of food between harvests and one-third of children are stunted due to malnutrition.
+Zimbabwe continues to face extremely high unemployment rates, with a resulting 76 per cent of the population living in poverty.
+Families often run out of food between harvests and one-fourth of children are stunted due to malnutrition.